Influence of External Magnetic Field on Dust$-$Acoustic Waves in a Capacitive RF Discharge: Dust--acoustic waves and its characteristics in absence of magnetic field

 These self-excited waves propagate in the direction of streaming ions at given discharge conditions.
-The characteristics of propagating DAWs at argon pressure, p = 27 Pa and rf power, P = 3.5 W are depicted in Fig.~\ref{fig:fig2}(b).
-For the detailed characterization of DAWs, the time evolution of the average intensity (or dust density) of few consecutive still images are considered \cite{mangilalpop}.
+The stability of the self-excited DAWs in discharges depends on the $E/p$ ratio, which determines the streaming ion flux through the confined dust grain medium \cite{instability1,instability2}.
+At low pressure p $<$ 20 Pa, the energy gain of ions is quite higher than dissipation arising from neutral pressure and hence, excited waves are highly unstable.
+At high pressure p $>$ 30 Pa, the energy loss of ions with neutrals is higher than the energy gain in the sheath electric field and DAWs can not be excited.
+Moreover, the DAWs stability also depends on E-field, which is connected to input rf power.
+At higher power P $>$ 4 W, dust grains are confined in a strong E-field region with less number of layers (low volume) and DAWs are observed to be highly unstable.
+In view of this, we have chosen a pressure and power range of 23 Pa to 28 Pa and 3.5 W to 3 W, respectively for the present study of DAWs.
+For the detailed characterization of DAWs, the time evolution of the average intensity (or $n_d$) of consecutive still images are considered.
+Fig.~\ref{fig:fig2}(b) represents the time evolution of average intensity profile of DAWs in the absence of B. Maxima of the intensity corresponds to the wave crest and minima represents the wave trough.
+Distance between two consecutive maxima gives the wavelength of DAW.
+The pink dashed line in Fig.~\ref{fig:fig2}(b) indicates the trajectory of a particular wave crest and this estimates the phase velocity of DAWs.
+The characteristics of propagating DAWs at argon pressure, p = 27 Pa and rf power, P = 3.5 W are depicted in Fig.~\ref{fig:fig2}(c).
 It is found that the wavelength ($\lambda$) of DAW decreases from top to bottom and the velocity ($C_{da}$) increases from top to bottom.
 The frequency of the waves ($f_d = C_{da}/\lambda$) remains almost unchanged in the unmagnetized case (B = 0 T).
 The variation of particles density ($n_d$) as well as of the E-field throughout the dust grain medium (from top to bottom) causes the variation in the wavelength, $\lambda\sim$ 1.9 mm to 1.3 mm and phase velocity, $C_{da} \sim$ 10.5 mm/s to 13.5 mm/s of DAWs, while they propagate towards the lower electrode.
 The frequency of DAWs comes out to be $\sim$ 7 Hz.
 The average phase velocity of DAW is $\sim$ 12 mm at the mentioned discharge parameters.
 For the theoretical estimation of $C_{da}$, the wave dispersion relation \cite{sounddaw}\cite{raodaw1} in the case of cold dust ($T_d$ = 0) and long wavelength limit ($(K^2 \lambda_D^2 << 1)$) gives the phase velocity $C_{da}$ = $ Z_d\left({k_B T_i}{n_{d0}}/{m_d}n_{i0}\right)^{1/2}$ , where $K$, $\lambda_D$, $k_b$, $T_i$, $m_d$, $n_{d0}$, $ n_{i0}$, and $Z_d = Q_d/e$ are the wave vector, the dust Debye length, the Boltzmann constant, ion temperature, dust particle mass, equilibrium dust density, ion density and dust charge number, respectively\citep{sounddaw,raodaw1,dawmerlino} The theoretical estimated phase velocity $C_{da}$ of the DAW is found to be $\sim$ 16 $mm/s$ for the parameters $T_e \sim$ 3 eV, $T_i = 0.025$ eV, $m_d$ $\sim$ $6\times10^{-15}$ kg, $n_{d0}\sim$ 8$\times$ $10^5$ $cm^{-3}$, $n_{i0}\sim$ $9\times$ $10^8$ $cm^{-3}$, and $Z_d \sim$ 2 $\times$ $10^3$.
 Both the theoretically estimated and experimentally measured phase velocity of DAWs are in good agreement, which confirms the acoustics nature of the self-excited waves in the dusty plasma.